Race Details

 Hydration & Nutrition:

-Aid Stations: Water and CeraSport fluid replacement drink will be available after your swim as you run into transition from the swim.
+Aid Stations: Water and Gatorade fluid replacement drink will be available after your swim as you run into transition from the swim.
 This hydration will also be available at the start of your run leg, as well as at Mile 1 and at Mile 2.

 Post-Race Food: Available for all athletes, staff and volunteers.
+Thanks to Rexel Energy Solutions for sponsoring this feature of the Falmouth Triathlon!

 Time Limits:

-The town of Falmouth is a very busy place in the summer, and we are most grateful for the patience and support of its residents for our annual triathlon.
-Vehicle traffic is sharply limited during the event, but at some point this part of the community needs to reopen for all.
+Falmouth is a very busy place in the summer, and we are most grateful for the patience and support of its residents for our annual triathlon.
+Vehicle traffic is sharply limited during the event, but at some point the roads and beaches do need to reopen for all.
+The time limits are generous; allowing a moderately trained participant to finish the race in ample time.
+If you are told by a staffer that unfortunately your race is over, please understand this is because the police must re-open the roads, some of which are not safe without their protection.

-Bike Course at Woods Hole Institute: (Mile 2.5) Must pass by 9:20
+Bike Course at Woods Hole Institute Building #5: (Mile 2.5) Must pass before 9:20am

-Run Finish Line: Must cross by 11am
+Run Finish Line: To be an official finisher, must cross by 11am

 Human-Powered Bicycles Only: